Asus ZenPad 8.0

 Another thing that caught my attention was the place of speakers.
 You will experience good stereo audio on this tablet.
 I will not be wrong calling it a complete device for a top-call multimedia experience.

-The Slide Brace-X1 comes with a 10.1-inch IPS display panel.
+Big Display: The Slide Brace-X1 comes with a 10.1-inch IPS display panel.
 However, the resolution of just 1280 X 800 pixels degrades the end user’s experience.
 Because of the low pixel density of just 149 PPI everything becomes pixilated.

 Rightly, iBall gets an IPS technology for the display that improves the viewing angles as well as enhances the contrast ratio.
 The display generates accurate colors and sharp text, which in totality renders a pleasant reading experience for the end users.
 Further, iBall keeps the display brightness high so reading outdoor is not bad either.